HSF/hsf.github.io/_gsocprojects/2018/project_TMVA.md

 layout: default
 logo: tmva_logo.gif
 description: |
-  Toolkit for Multivariate Analysis (TMVA) is a multi-purpose machine learning toolkit integrated into the ROOT scientific software framework, used in many particle physics data analysis and applications.
+  Toolkit for Multivariate Analysis (TMVA) is a multi-purpose machine learning toolkit integrated into the ROOT scientific software framework, used in many particle physics data analyses and applications.
 ---